Maximize tax savings

 Details of Turnover as per GSTR-3B

-This part shows turnover of the taxpayer as reported in the GSTR-3B return.
+This part shows the taxpayer's turnover as reported in the GSTR-3B return.

 Step 1: Visit the e-filing website

-Step 9 (Final) After the download, you can view Form 26AS by opening it.
+Step 9: After the download, you can view Form 26AS by opening it.

 If you’ve e-filed before, the chances are that you might already be registered.
 Please search your email inbox for ‘incometax.gov.in’ to look for information that might be useful.

-Login through user ID and password, and you can use the portal for income tax related compliances.
+Log in through your user ID and password, and you can use the portal for income tax-related compliances.

 Note: Your user ID is your PAN number.
 If you don’t remember your password, you need to reset your password.

-With effect from 1 June 2020, the taxpayers’ data will be available in a new Form 26AS:
+With effect from 1 June 2020, the taxpayers' data will be available in a new Form 26AS, which is as follows:

-The income tax department use to already avail these records from the authorised entities.
-For instance, an authorised dealer (e.g. banks) submits Form 15CC for every payment made to non-residents, transfer agents and depositories report off-market transactions (gift transfers, legacy transfers, transfers between two Demat accounts, etc.).
+The income tax department used to already avail these records from the authorised entities.
+For instance, an authorised dealer (e.g. banks) submits Form 15CC for every payment made to non-residents, transfer agents, and depositories report off-market transactions (gift transfers, legacy transfers, transfers between two Demat accounts, etc.).
 Further, salary break-up details are available in Form 16 from details uploaded by employers on the TRACES portal.

 Moreover, information related to certain transactions undertaken by the taxpayers is available with the tax department through ITR filed by others.
-For example, the seller of property reports details of buyers in their ITR.
+For example, the property seller reports buyers' details in their ITR.

 File ITR